MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/cloud-migration/migration-execute-permission.md

 ---
-title: Troubleshoot "The EXECUTE (or SELECT) permission was denied on the object"
+title: "The EXECUTE (or SELECT) permission was denied on the object"
 description: Troubleshooting article for EXECUTE (or SELECT) permission issues in Business Central cloud migration ms.author: jswymer ms.reviewer: jswymer